-- 1. Completion of a B.A. or B.S.
-Degree with a minimum of a 3.0 Cumulative GPA and at least 12 undergraduate credit hours in counseling, psychology or a related area. - 2.
-Submission of three letters of recommendation.
-These letters of recommendation must come from an academic instructor or employer/supervisor. - 3.
+- Completion of a B.A. or B.S.
+Degree with a minimum of a 3.0 Cumulative GPA and at least 12 undergraduate credit hours in counseling, psychology or a related area. - Submission of three letters of recommendation.
+These letters of recommendation must come from at least two (2) academic instructors and/or the 3rd from an employer/supervisor. - 3.
 Submission of a personal statement.
-The personal statement must be a typewritten statement not to exceed three single spaced pages in which the following points are addressed: - a.
-Background information: Family, education and work. - b.
+The personal statement must be a typewritten statement not to exceed three single spaced pages in which the following points are addressed: - Background information: Family, education and work. - b.
 Goals: What do you expect to be doing in five (5) years?
 In ten (10) years? - c.
 Strengths: What strengths do you have that would contribute to your being a good counselor? - d.
-Change: What do you believe to be the facets of your personality, behavior, and/or outlook that, if modified or changed, would make you a better person/counselor?
-What plans, if any, do you have for making any such change(s)?
+Change: What do you believe to be the facets of your personality, behavior, and/or outlook that, if modified or changed, would make you a better

-- e.
+- person/counselor?
+What plans, if any, do you have for making any such change(s)? - e.
 Why Bowie State University?
 Why did you decide to apply to the counseling program at B.S.U.? - f.
 Your comments: What additional information, thoughts, feelings, concerns and/or questions do you have?